Batad Rice Terraces photo by Jacques Beaulieu via Flickr Creative Commons

 Also See: Camiguin Budget Travel Guide

 Searching for the best hotels and affordable flights?
-Check out our complete list of affordable hotels and resorts via Agoda or you may also see available Airbnb properties in the city.
+Check out our complete list of cheap hotels and resorts via Agoda, or you may also see available Airbnb properties in the city.

 Also read: